-- Write notes in your own words about any articles, books or other material you obtain - When you need to copy a passage from a given source mark it in highlighter so you can clearly identify itsubsequently - Write the reference next to any quotation immediately so that you are never tempted to save time later by using it without acknowledgement - If quoting anything longer than a phrase from someone else's work you should present it as a quotation, using inverted commas and refer it to the sources in full in a footnote or bibliography - Avoid lengthy quotations altogether - If in doubt as to whether or not something you are proposing might lead to an accusation of plagiarism discuss it first with your clinical supervisor
+- Write notes in your own words about any articles, books or other material you obtain - When you need to copy a passage from a given source mark it in highlighter so you can clearly identify itsubsequently - Write the reference next to any quotation immediately so that you are never tempted to save time later by using it without acknowledgement.
+This includes content created by A.I. as noted in Section 4.9 - If quoting anything longer than a phrase from someone else's work you should present it as a quotation, using inverted commas and refer it to the sources in full in a footnote or bibliography - Avoid lengthy quotations altogether - If in doubt as to whether or not something you are proposing might lead to an accusation of plagiarism discuss it first with your clinical supervisor